4 Kentucky Siblings Die After Home Is ‘Washed Out Underneath’ Them

 “That we survived, it’s just a miracle,” said Wyzomirski, whose sister Sarah has set up a GoFundMe page to help them rebuild their lives.
 “I don’t know how else to describe it.”

-“We’ve got to act quickly after the water recedes tomorrow,” he said Friday.
+“We’ve got to act quickly after the water recedes tomorrow,” he said.

 As of Friday morning, flash flood watches are still in effect in many parts of Kentucky and West Virginia, where more than 21,000 residents are without power.
 The Kentucky Energy and Environment Cabinet said flooding in the eastern part of the state has damaged some 21 drinking water systems.